jdelamer/CSCI-531/lectures/drl/introduction.md

 ### Operations

-With these mathematical object, we can do different operations.
+With these mathematical objects, we can do different operations.

 #### Basic Operations